solana-labs/solana/book/src/performance-metrics.md

 ## TPS

-The leader node's banking stage maintains a count of transactions that it processed.
+The leader node's banking stage maintains a count of transactions that it recorded.
 The dashboard displays the count averaged over 2 second period in the TPS time series graph.
 The dashboard also shows per second mean, maximum and total TPS as a running counter.